Big Eye Records

 Big Eye Music is a Los Angeles-based production company and independent record label founded in 2000.
 Big Eye Music was the first label to focus exclusively on cover, karaoke, and instrumental versions of songs from a wide variety of genres, including rock, hip hop, country, and K-pop.
 The label also specializes in acoustic, symphonic, and lounge renditions of Billboard Hot 100 hits.
-Big Eye has worked with Blackstreet, Salt-n-Pepa, Coolio, and others who have used Big Eye's recordings as backing tracks for live performances as well as studio recordings.
-The collective has also seen their work sampled by European DJs and electronic music producers.